cyberFund/golosio_recommendation_model/README.md

    +-- recommendations_server - Daemon for a recommendation model server
-   +-- sync_comments - Daemon that loads new comments from a golos node to a database +-- sync_events - Daemon that loads events from a specified csv file to a database
+   +-- sync_comments - Daemon that loads new comments from a golos node to a database +-- sync_events - Daemon that loads events from a specified csv file to a database +-- sync_accounts - Daemon that loads accounts from a specified csv file to a database
 ```

 # Architecture